 Some tours that normally operate on a shared basis may be offered only on a private basis if demand isn't there, but most likely everything will be available, we just ask that you be flexible and patient in consideration of the situation.

-A: Yes.
-All tours will be running as normal starting in June, just with less people on the tours than in other times, which is actually pretty nice
+Q: Will I be able to go snorkeling or go on a boat tour while I'm in Cancun?A: Yes.
+Tours will be running as normal, just with less people on the tours than in other times, which is actually pretty nice.

-A: Yes.
+Q: Can I cancel and get a refund if I can't visit due to Coronavirus?A: Yes.
 We hope you will be able to change your date, in which case this is always free of charge.
 If not, then yes if COVID-19 disrupts your vacation plans you can cancel and receive a refund.

-A: Yes.
+Q: Will I be able to bring a group or plan an event in Cancun this summer?A: Yes.
 Cancun has special protocols in place to be able to accommodate groups and events such as weddings, including group tours and activities.
 Our Groups Team is here 7 days a week to advise you and help you set up your event.
 Even if you're not visiting this summer, you can still start planning to have that dream destination event in Cancun that you've been wishing for.